Privacy Policy

 When supplying services to us or contracting with us we need certain information so that we can receive and pay for the services you provide.

-You may provide Personal Data to us by email, post, telephone, face to face or to our website; or
+You may provide personal data to us by email, post, telephone, face to face or online during meetings or at events, or through our website; or

-We may collect it from candidates, social media, from our network contacts / others who may know you, event delegate lists or third-party market research.
+We may collect it from your colleagues, social media, our network of contacts, others who may know you, event delegate lists, or third-party market research.

-This includes the Personal Data of individual contacts we engage with at your organization such as: name, job title, work address, telephone numbers, email address or written records of our conversations or meetings.
+The personal data we collect includes the personal data of individual contacts we deal with at your organization such as: name, job title, management level, business relationships, memberships, work history, work address, telephone numbers, email address, and records of our conversations or meetings.

 WHERE YOU ARE A WEBSITE USER:

-When you are using our website, which may include when you download content or contact us via our website.
+When you are using our website, which may include when you download content or contact us via our website, we need certain information to help us to improve your experience when using our website, and to help us manage the content and services we provide.

-You may provide Personal Data by completing online registration forms, by applying for roles via our website, or when you create or update any of your marketing preferences;
+You may provide personal data by completing online registration forms, by applying for roles via our website, or when you create or update any of your marketing preferences; or

-We may collect your data automatically via cookies, in line with cookie consent, server logs and other similar technologies preferences and settings in your browser; or
+We may collect it automatically via cookies, in line with cookie consents, server logs and other similar technologies, preferences and settings in your browser.

-For more information on how we use cookies please see our cookie policy.
+For more information on how we use cookies please see our cookie policy which is set out at the end of section 7 of this privacy policy.

-We collect the information you provide which may include your name and contact details, email address and telephone number, the resume/CV you submitted it to us online.
+The personal data we collect includes the personal data you provide which may include your name and contact details, email address and telephone number, and any resume/CV you submitted online.
 In addition, we collect a limited amount of data which we use to help us to improve your experience when using our website and to help us manage the services we provide.
 This includes information on how you use our website and the location you view our website from (IP address).

-We collect, process or disclose your Personal Data for our legitimate business purposes including:
+We collect, process or disclose your personal data for our legitimate interests including:

 To maintain our business relationships;